Maryland MHIC Licensing

 No. Insurance and licensing are separate requirements.
 An MHIC license means the contractor has met Maryland's qualification requirements.
 Insurance covers liability for damage or injury on the job.
 You want both.
 Ask for a certificate of insurance before work starts.

 Ask for the MHIC license number.
 Ask whether they carry general liability insurance and workers compensation.
 Ask for a written quote before work starts.
-Ask who will actually be doing the work.
+Ask who will be doing the work.
 Ask about their workmanship guarantee.

 Ready to Schedule?